-From this unit the student will able to learn the following:
+After going through this unit, learners will able to learn the following:

 - Basic notion of innovation and entrepreneurship as developed by Peter Drucker. - Characteristics of innovation. - Drucker's idea of seven sources of innovation. - Five principles of Innovation and entrepreneurship. - How knowledge base innovation help the organisation or company to become successful.